 Train Booking System

 My role in this was building the desktop app, web app, and co-authoring a Java library that handled our API connections that we could simply import to every project.
-This was my first introduction to developing with and for an API, and whilst we used very different frameworks to those I use now the experience was informative.
+The primary lesson I took from this course was, well, which frameworks to avoid.
+I'd be content to not touch Java Swing or Kotlin for the rest of my career.

 Alongside my studies, I educated myself in fundamentals of VBA so that I could create a procedurally- generated mazemaker in Excel.
 This, very simply, created a random maze using the Excel sheet as a grid.
 The process was to create a `Master` path from the center of the given range, which would repeatedly select 'valid' (ie unblocked) adjacent squares until it couldn't find any other valid paths or reached the end of the selection.

 This was created purely as an exercise to see if I could.
-It was used very briefly in a Dungeons and Dragons session I wrote, but the project ended there with vague plans that I could take concepts from it to apply to bigger projects as needed.
+It was used very briefly in a Dungeons and Dragons session, but the project ended with vague plans that concepts from it could be taken to apply to bigger projects as needed.

-In preparation for my placement here, I taught myself the basics of Rails and created a test application (following Michael Hartl's wonderful tutorial).
+In preparation for my placement at Plymouth Software, I taught myself the basics of Rails and created a test application (following Michael Hartl's wonderful tutorial).
 The application earned the colloquial name 'Young Forest' following it's deployment to Heroku.
-I have since been able to expand upon this, and use it as a testing ground for for significant changes in other projects.

 Learning about so many new technologies made me excited to try them outside of work.
 So I made this!

 This website is my personal practice in development.
 I'm using GitHub for version control (and to a better standard than I have before) and have it deployed via Netlify.
 Feel free to check out the repo for more information on how it's been built :)